bouwe77/lakehub-react-foundation-workshop/README.md

 1. Open the following CodeSandbox: https://codesandbox.io/s/github/bouwe77/labehub-react-foundation-workshop

-2. Please find the exercices in the `src/exercises` folder.
+2. Please find the exercises in the `src/exercises` folder.